KilledByAPixel/ZzFX/README.md

 # [ZzFX Music](https://github.com/keithclark/ZzFXM)
 # [ZzFX Sound Board Demo](https://codepen.io/KilledByAPixel/full/BaowKzv)

-### ZzFX is a JavaScript sound effect engine and creation tool supported by most modern broswers.
+### ZzFX is a JavaScript sound effect engine and creation tool

-- Sound effects can be generated or manually created using the web based sound effect creation tool.
+- Sound effects can be generated or manually created using the web based sound designer.

 - Just include ZzFX.min.js to load ZzFX, it does not need to be initialized.